liflab/beepbeep-3-book/markdown/basic/README.md

     Events in the sink: [bar, baz]

-In the same way that calls to `pull` on a processor may result in calls to `pull` on upstream processors, in push mode, calls to `push` may result in calls to `push` on downstream processors.
-In the following code snippet, we connect a `Doubler` processor to a special type of sink, called `Print`, that simply prints to the console every event it receives.
+We have seen that calls to `pull` on a processor may result in calls to `pull` on upstream processors.
+In the same way, in push mode, calls to `push` may result in calls to `push` on downstream processors.
+In the following code snippet, we connect a `Doubler` processor to a special type of sink, called `Print`, which simply prints to the console every event it receives.

 ``` java
 Doubler doubler = new Doubler();